-The purpose of this Chapter is to assemble the students of Rensselaer Polytechnic Institute in a Fraternity dedicated to the principles of the Scout Oath and Law, to develop Leadership, to promote Friendship, and to provide Service to humanity.
+The purpose of this Chapter is to assemble the students of Rensselaer Polytechnic Institute in a Fraternity dedicated to the principles of the Scout Oath and Law, to develop Leadership, to promote Friendship, and provide Service to humanity.
 The current goals of the Chapter shall be kept on file with the bylaws, constitution, and the standing rules.
 It operates during the Spring, Summer, and Fall semesters of Rensselaer Polytechnic Institute's academic calendar.

 Article III: Membership

 Section 1: Open Membership

 Membership in this Chapter is open to all students currently enrolled at Rensselaer Polytechnic Institute.
 Membership may not be denied on the basis of race, color, creed, gender, religion, sex, sexual orientation, age, or fraternal affiliation.
-Active Membership in this Chapter (as appropriate) is granted only upon the approval of the applicant by this Chapter, and after the applicant fulfills all membership requirements prescribed by this Chapter.
+Active Membership in this Chapter is granted only upon the approval of the applicant by this Chapter, and after the applicant fulfills all membership requirements prescribed by this Chapter.
 Pledgeship to this Chapter is not subject to the approval of the Brotherhood.

 Section 2: Brothers

 All initiated members of this Chapter, except Advisors and Honorary Members, are considered Inactive Brothers until they declare Active or Associate status.
-All Active and Associate Brothers revert to Inactive status at the end of each term and may indicate their status by notifying the Recording Secretary and/or Membership Vice President by the second Brotherhood meeting of the semester and fulfilling the appropriate membership requirements.
+All Active and Associate Brothers revert to Inactive status at the end of each term and may indicate their status by notifying the Membership Vice President by the second Brotherhood meeting of the semester and fulfilling the appropriate membership requirements.
 Brothers can also change status during the semester (Article III Section 10).
 All Brothers who graduate or leave Rensselaer Polytechnic Institute will be considered alumni Brothers.
 Brothers who no longer wish to continue being brothers may voluntarily rescind their Alpha Phi Omega Membership.